mathie/mathie.github.io/_posts/2005/2005-12-14-oh-oh-oh-oh-im-still-alive.markdown

 But I'm still really excited and looking forward to the 19th too!
 It's going to be so much fun!

+{% highlight bash %}
-[code]04 days, 22 hours, 21 minutes and 15 seconds left!
+04 days, 22 hours, 21 minutes and 15 seconds left!
-  which is approximately 118 hours which is approximately 7101 minutes which is approximately 426075 seconds![/code]
+  which is approximately 118 hours which is approximately 7101 minutes which is approximately 426075 seconds!
+{% endhighlight %}